appliedblockchain/b-privacy-js/Readme.md

 Blockchain Privacy JS library

-Provides an easy way to interact with keys and sign messages (note: storage fo keys should be handled outside this library)
+Provides an easy way to interact with keys and sign messages (note: storage of keys should be handled outside this library)

 ### Development